pitterpereira/pitterpereira/README.md

 # Hello there! 👋
 My name is <code>Pitter Pereira</code>, Information Technology Technician for the federal public service at the Federal University of Vale do Jequitinhonha and Mucuri - [UFVJM](https://portal.ufvjm.edu.br/), located in Diamantina - MG - Brazil.

-I'm currently taking the Web Development course at [Trybe](https://www.betrybe.com/), with an expected completion date in March 2024.

 In addition to my job and studies, I dedicate a good portion of my free time to deepen my knowledge and expand my portfolio.

 Among some of my works, in 2014 I created a telephone services application for Android devices, which was downloaded by more than 2000 people.